ihmwg/python-ihm/README.md

 [![codecov](https://codecov.io/gh/ihmwg/python-ihm/branch/master/graph/badge.svg)](https://codecov.io/gh/ihmwg/python-ihm)

 This is a Python package to assist in handling mmCIF files compliant with the integrative/hybrid modeling (IHM) extension.
+It works with Python 2.6 or later (Python 3 is fully supported).

 Please [see the documentation](https://python-ihm.readthedocs.org/) for more details.